AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

     - **Description**: Users collaboratively contribute available ingredients for group-based recipe recommendations while managing group creation, invitations, and participant interactions.
     - **Primary actor(s)**: User, AI API.
     - **Main success scenario**:
+        - **1**: The user clicks the "PotLuck" button on the main page to access the "Participate In PotLuck" feature.
+        - **2**: The app displays the following UI components:
+            - ALL JOINED POTLUCK (button)
+            - CREATE NEW POTLUCK (button)
+            - Discover Existing PotLuck section
+            - Text Field labeled "Search for PotLucks"
+            - JOIN SELECTED POTLUCK (button)
+            - Existing PotLucks Display (large rectangular container for existing potlucks)
-        - **1**.
-A user starts a PotLuck and invites their friends to create a group.
+        - **3**: The user starts a PotLuck and adds their friends to create a group.
-        - **2**.
+        - **4**.
 Each user independently adds or removes their ingredient contributions and sets cuisine type and preferences within the PotLuck group.
 Live updates ensure real-time synchronization across all participants.
-        - **3**.
+        - **5**.
 A request is sent to the AI API based on the combined user inputs.
-        - **4**.
+        - **6**.
 The AI API returns a list of possible recipes based on the collective ingredients.
     - **Failure scenario(s)**:
-        - **1a**: Group creation failed.
-            - **1a1**: Display an error message indicating the reason for failure (e.g., duplicate PotLuck name, server issues, or invalid invitations).
-            - **1a2**: Prompt the user to retry with a different name or check server status.
+        - **3a**: The user clicks "CREATE POTLUCK" without entering a potluck name.
+            - **3a1**: Display an error message: “Please enter a potluck name!”
-        - **2a**: A user attempts to delete another user’s contributions.
+        - **4a**: A user attempts to delete another user’s contributions.
-            - **2a1**: Display an error message stating that users can only modify their own contributions.
+            - **4a1**: Display an error message stating that users can only modify their own contributions.
-        - **3a**: The AI API is unreachable/unavailable.
+        - **6a**: The AI API is unreachable/unavailable.
-            - **3a1**: Display an error message that the AI API is unreachable/unavailable.
+            - **6a1**: Display an error message that the AI API is unreachable/unavailable.
-            - **3a2**: Prompt the users to try again later or check online whether the AI API is down/under maintenance.
+            - **6a2**: Prompt the users to try again later or check online whether the AI API is down/under maintenance.
-        - **4a**: No recipes are possible for the provided user inputs.
+        - **6b**: No recipes are possible for the provided user inputs.
-            - **4a1**: Suggest the users use partial recipe recommendations or modify their ingredient list.
+            - **6b1**: Suggest the users use partial recipe recommendations or modify their ingredient list.

 5. **Manage Recipes**:
     - **Description**: Users can add or remove recipes.